robertbetts/Symphonizer/README.md

 Orchestrate anything with low overhead, fast, synchronized scheduling.
 Harmony is very well suited to orchestrating distributed API requests and dependency ordered tasks.
-This makes Harmony well suited in orchestrating machine learning for model execution, LLVM agent chaining, and any other processes/tasks that is represented as a directed acyclic graph.
+This makes Harmony well suited in orchestrating machine learning for model execution, LLVM agent chaining, and any other processes/tasks that can be represented as a directed acyclic graph.

 **Ideal use cases include for Harmony:**
 * Idempotent, ordered, processes and flows